What is the best piece of advice you have been given?

 What was the last book you read?

-What is the worst excuse you've ever heard?
+What is the worst excuse you have ever heard?